DE

 Location rental agreement

-In the case of a local rental agreement, both parties have the option of providing a draft.
+In the case of a location rental agreement, both parties have the option of providing a draft.
 You can find a sample of a location rental agreement contract here or on the website of the Federal Association of Locationscouts (BVL).
 (In German only)

 Attention:

 If you are only renting the location, you need permission to sublet to film productions from the owner, if necessary from the property management.
-If you do not have this, please inform the film production.
+If you do not have permission, please inform the film production.
 But ideally, you have permission to film.

 Location rental